As earlier and longer flu season looms, people urged to get vaccinated

-CHARLESTON, WV (WOWK) Health experts say this flu season will likely be a rough one and they are urging people to get vaccinated early.
+CHARLESTON, W.Va.
+(WOWK) Health experts say this flu season will likely be a rough one and they are urging people to get vaccinated early.

 The Centers for Disease Control typically watches flu trends in places like Australia who have their winter at an opposite time to the United States to get an idea of what to expect.
 Based on that information Dr. Sherri Young health officer and executive director of the Kanawha-Charleston Health Department says the United States may be in for a worse than usual flu season that starts earlier and drags out longer.